brainhack-school2025/Barbu-Images10K/README.md

 - **DataLad** to manage the dataset and ensure reproducible data access
 - **Python scripts** to access and filter the images
 - **Jupyter Notebooks** for data exploration and basic image visualization
-- **Dash Bootstrap Components** to build an interactive feathers, such as carrousel, dropdowns, etc
+- **Dash Bootstrap Components** to build interactive feathers, such as carrousel, dropdowns, etc
 - **MyST Markdown** to structure an interactive website and write clear, reusable documentation
 - Gain deeper experience using Python on the terminal to manipulate files, run scripts, and debug visualizations